upperlinecode/CS-and-the-City-Curriculum/react/javascript-iteration.md

 #### Questions for Students

 * In your own words, what is the difference between for loops and the map method?
-Can you think of a situation where you would use a for loop?
-Can you think of a situation where you would use the map method?
+In what situations would we prefer a `for` loop?
+In what situations would we prefer the `.map()` method?